Provision users & groups with SCIM

 Step 1: Enabling user provisioning in Notion

-• Go to the Settings & members tab, then select the Identity & provisioning tab
+1. Go to the Settings & members tab, then select the Identity & provisioning tab.

-• Scroll down to the SCIM configuration section (your available SCIM tokens will be listed)
+2. Scroll down to the SCIM provisioning section (your available SCIM tokens will be listed).

-• In the SCIM tokens table, either click Copy next to an existing token OR click Add Token in the right corner to create a new token
+3. In the SCIM tokens table, either click Copy next to an existing token OR click Add token in the right corner to create a new token.

 Step 2: Configuring provisioning in Google